theodor85/first_scrap/README.md

     python setup.py develop

 ## How to use
-To extract data from one web-page create a class that derives from the `PageHandler` abstract class.
+To extract data from single web-page create a class that derives from the `PageHandler` abstract class.

 In your class, you must define a constructor in which you must call the base class constructor and define two instance fields: `URL` and `use_selenium`: